VHS Memories

 ghostbusters

-GHOSTBUSTER CEREAL – I don’t remember this cereal very well other than we have a home video of my cousin getting a box of it for Christmas one year, and my aunt asking him if it’s one of his favorite things.
+GHOSTBUSTER CEREAL – I don’t remember this cereal very well.
+We do have a home video of my cousin getting a box of it for Christmas one year and my aunt asking him if it’s one of his favorite things.

 These are all of my cereal thoughts for now, but I have a feeling I’ll have more to say on this topic in the future.
 What are some of your favorite cereals, past or present?
 Let me know in the comments!